-All of the revenue local governments and some quasi-public organizations receive is considered to be public funds, and must be considered in determining these agencies' reporting requirement to LLA, along with items like bond proceeds, insurance proceeds, and additions to agency funds.
+All of the revenue local governments and some quasi-public organizations receive is considered to be public funds, and must be considered in determining these agencies' reporting requirement to LLA, along with additions to fiduciary funds.
+"Revenues and other sources" should be calculated using the economic resources measurement focus and accrual basis of accounting for all fund types.
 Not all of the funds that a nonprofit receives are considered to be public funds.
 Local or state assistance are the grant funds the nonprofit receives from a Louisiana local or state government agency, plus any federal funds passed through a Louisiana local or state government agency.
 The private funds (such as donations and grants from non-governmental sources) that a nonprofit receives that are not commingled with the public funds (local or state assistance) it receives are not considered to be public funds, and do not need to be considered in determining its reporting requirement to LLA.
 If a nonprofit receives direct federal assistance in addition to local or state assistance, the nonprofit must add the amount of direct federal assistance to the local and/or state assistance it receives to determine its reporting requirement to LLA.
-There is also a document11 on LLA's website that discusses how the receipt of federal funds by a nonprofit affects that nonprofit's reporting requirement to LLA.
+There is also a document of LLA's website that discusses how the receipt of federal funds by a nonprofit affects that nonprofit's reporting requirement to LLA.
 LLA staff can also assist a nonprofit in making that determination.